FadiBrahem/FadiBrahem/README.md

 <div align="center">

- 🔭 I’m currently working on Mobile Applications
+ 🔭 I’m currently working as a backend developper

- 🌱 I’m currently learning **Docker, Supabase, AWS, Cybersecurity , Angular**
+ 🌱 I’m currently learning **Docker, Supabase, AWS, Cybersecurity , React , C# **

-💬 Ask me about **Node.js, Kotlin, Firebase... or anything **
+💬 Ask me about **Node.js, Kotlin, Firebase... or anything on the list below **

 ⚡ Here's a Fun Fact : The first 1GB hard drive was the size of a refrigerator!**